The Best Dairy-Free Banana Bread

 Applesauce is a great addition to baking because it adds incredible moistness to the bread and helps decrease the fat content of the bread.
 The applesauce replaces the butter or oil to help make a low-fat bread that is easy to digest before training!
 Because unsweetened applesauce’s main only ingredient is apples, you can secretly add-in “color” into the bread.
 Not only are you adding a serving of fruit to your bread, but you are also providing additional energy that is easy to digest!

 Besides the obvious, that dairy-free milk can prevent lactose intolerant symptoms, dairy-free milk is a great option because it is rich in calcium!
-This nutrient is important for you, as a soccer player, because it helps keep your bones maintain strength and prevent damage.
+This nutrient is important for you, as an athlete, because it helps keep your bones maintain strength and prevent damage.
 Almond milk has the same amount of calcium in it as cow’s milk and some fortified versions meet 50% of your daily calcium needs.

-Additionally, many soccer players have low Vitamin D levels.
+Additionally, many athletes have low Vitamin D levels.
 Like calcium, vitamin D plays a crucial role in bone health.
 You can get vitamin D through food (salmon, fortified whole fat cows milk, egg yolks) or make it naturally when your skin gets hit by sunlight.
-Many soccer players have low vitamin D stores and you can prevent this by making sure your calcium intake is adequate.
+Many athletes have low vitamin D stores and you can prevent this by making sure your calcium intake is adequate.

 Cinnamon is one of my favorite spices as it bumps up the sweet flavors in practically any dish.
 Consuming cinnamon can also help control your blood sugar!
 It has anti-inflammatory effects and is packed with antioxidants, both of which are great for athletes and their recovery.